VITIMan/barcode-battler-engine/README.md

 ## Reading barcodes using prompt

-Test your cards using the `prompt_reader.py` tool
+Test your cards using the `barcodebattler-reader` tool

 ```
-./prompt_reader.py
+> barcodebattler-reader
 Enter barcode (type exit to finish): 0371110125502
 +-----------+-----------------+
 | Barcode   |   0371110125502 |